sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.repository.rst

    Data class representing a file object.

-   .. py:method:: __init__(name: str = '', file_type: aiida.repository.common.FileType = FileType.DIRECTORY, key: typing.Union[str, None] = None, objects: typing.Optional[typing.Dict[str, aiida.repository.common.File]] = None) -> None
-      :canonical: aiida.repository.common.File.__init__
+   .. rubric:: Initialization

    Construct a new instance.

    :param name: The final element of the file path
    :param file_type: Identifies whether the File is a file or a directory
    :param key: A key to map the file to its contents in the backend repository (file only)
    :param objects: Mapping of child names to child Files (directory only)

-      :raises ValueError: If a key is defined for a directory, or objects are defined for a file
+   :raises ValueError: If a key is defined for a directory,
+       or objects are defined for a file

    .. py:method:: from_serialized(serialized: dict, name='') -> aiida.repository.common.File
       :canonical: aiida.repository.common.File.from_serialized